Penod/agentic-ai-kras-inhibitor-discovery/README.md

 ## Limitations

-- The model predicts KRAS bioactivity from curated public assay data; it does not prove direct binding or mutant selectivity.
+- The deployed classifier predicts general KRAS-pathway bioactivity from curated public assay data.
+It does not prove direct binding, functional inhibition, or mutant selectivity.
 - SOS1 is included as a pathway node but is not yet a separately trained predictive model.
+- Scaffold-split performance (ROC-AUC 0.938) is meaningfully lower than molecule-grouped holdout performance (ROC-AUC 0.980) and should be treated as the more realistic estimate for structurally novel candidates.
-- ChEMBL activity records are heterogeneous across assay conditions.
+- ChEMBL activity records are heterogeneous across assay conditions and are not yet stratified by assay type.
-- ZINC22 hit candidates are computational predictions only.
+- ZINC22 hit candidates are computational predictions only; confirm the hit triage report was generated against the current molecule-grouped/scaffold-validated model before citing it as final evidence.
 - Docking, molecular dynamics, and experimental validation are not yet implemented in this repository.

 ## Future(Version) Improvements